In this example, We are using Java Spring Boot and machine learning to build a real-time image classification API.

 Step 3: Build the REST API

 The final step is to build a REST API using Spring Boot that exposes the machine learning model for real-time image classification.
-We will use the Spring MVC framework to handle HT
+We will use the Spring MVC framework to handle HTStep 3: Build the REST API

 The final step is to build a REST API using Spring Boot that exposes the machine learning model for real-time image classification.
 We will use the Spring MVC framework to handle HTTP requests and responses.